mircealungu/mircea/drafts/programming is not going anywhere.md

-# Will Prompt-Engineering Replace Software Engineering?
+# Wish-Based Software Engineering?

-> Programming languages are the easiest way in which one can specify systems; if there was an easier way, we would have used it. (to find the author)
+> Programming languages are the easiest way in which one can specify systems; if there was an easier way, we would have used it. (to find the author and the exact quote :)

 # Alternative subtitles